What is Impact Accounting?

 Funnel $85 billion USD of investment into emerging economies

-Adopting carbon matching and establishing flexibility in market boundary requirements would drive catalytic investments to economies that have not historically benefited from corporate investment in clean energy, while delivering the greatest possible decarbonization benefits to the grid.
+Adopting impact accounting and establishing flexibility in market boundary requirements would drive catalytic investments to economies that have not historically benefited from corporate investment in clean energy, while delivering the greatest possible decarbonization benefits to the grid.

 In 2023, Salesforce committed to purchasing 280,000 MWh over the next eight years from small, distributed clean energy projects across Sub-Saharan Africa, Latin America and Southeast Asia.
 They prioritized sourcing projects in non-traditional markets, aiming to deliver both social and environmental benefits to local communities.
 These projects are expected to generate a significant emissions impact.
 Under the current system, there is no accountable emissions benefit for Salesforce’s action.